Beit Tikwa synagogue

 Is photography allowed?

-Photography policies may vary, so it is best to consult with staff upon arrival to ensure compliance with any rules.
+Photography policies can vary, so it is best to check for specific guidelines upon arrival or on the official website.

 Are there guided tours?